Atlantic bluefin tuna: Life history

 Bluefin tuna are oviparous, congregating together in large groups to spawn.
 Over several days, a female releases large numbers of eggs into the water where they are fertilized externally by male sperm.
 Female bluefins have been estimated to produce a mean of 128.5 eggs per gram of body weight, or up to 40 million eggs at a time.
-Eggs hatch into larvae two days after fertilization and become cannibalistics quarter-inch long fish by the end of a week.
+Eggs hatch into larvae two days after fertilization and become cannibalistic quarter-inch long fish by the end of a week.
 About 40% of larvae survive their first week, and about 0.1% the first year.
 Surviving bluefin tend to group together in schools according to size.

 Atlantic bluefin tuna were traditionally known to spawn in two widely separated areas.
 Pop-up satellite tracking results generally confirm the belief held by many scientists and fishermen that although bluefin that were spawned in each area may forage widely across the Atlantic, the vast majority return to their natal area to spawn.

-The Eastern stock of Atlantic bluefins' spawning ground exists in the western Mediterranean, particularly in the area of the Balearic Islands.
-The spawning ground of the Western stock is the Gulf of Mexico.
+The spawning ground of the eastern stock of Atlantic bluefin is in the western Mediterranean, particularly in the area of the Balearic Islands.
+The spawning ground of the western stock is in the Gulf of Mexico.
 Because Atlantic bluefins group together in large concentrations to spawn, they are highly vulnerable to commercial fishing while spawning.
 This is particularly so in the Mediterranean, where the groups of spawning bluefins can be spotted from the air by light aircraft and purse seines directed to set around the schools.

 In 2016, researchers suggested that a third spawning area exists in the Slope Sea, an area to the north and west of the Northeastern United States Continental Shelf.
 Subsequent research indicates that comparable concentrations of bluefin larvae are found in the Slope Sea and in the Gulf of Mexico.

 A number of behavioral differences have been observed between the eastern and western populations, some of which may reflect environmental conditions.
 For example, bluefin in the Gulf of Mexico spawn between mid-April and mid-June, when the surface water temperature is between 75 F and 85 F, while bluefin in the Mediterranean spawn between June and August, when water is between 65 F and 70 F. In the Gulf of Mexico bluefin appear to correct for higher surface temperatures by diving, going deeper than 500 m when entering the Gulf and staying deeper than 200 m to spawn.

 The western and eastern populations have been thought to mature at different ages.
 Bluefins born in the east are thought to reach maturity a year or two earlier than those spawned in the west.
 It has also been suggested that these apparent differences may reflect not-well-understood complexities of migration patterns and additional spawning areas such as the Slope Sea.